 The FMCSA has established a Commercial Driver's License Drug and Alcohol Clearinghouse, which is a database of drivers who have violations including failed or refused drug and alcohol tests.
 Beginning in January 2020, all carriers are required to run queries in the clearinghouse for all prospective drivers and annually for all drivers currently employed.
 All testing violations must also be reported to the clearinghouse.
+Additionally, effective November 2024, all states are required to check the clearinghouse for any prohibitions before issuing, renewing, transferring or upgrading any commercial drivers' licenses.
 Also effective in January 2020, all carriers must perform random drug tests at a rate of at least 50% of the average number of driver positions.
 The rate was at least 25% previously.
-We have been testing at a rate in excess of 50%, including when the requirement was at least 25%, and tested 55% in 2021, 57% in 2022 and 67% in 2023.
-The impact of the clearinghouse has been significant, with a total of approximately 158,000 drivers removed from the trucking industry from January 2020 through December 2023.
+We have been testing at a rate in excess of 50%, including when the requirement was at least 25%, and tested 57% in 2022, 67% in 2023 and 74% in 2024.
+The impact of the clearinghouse has been significant, with a total of approximately 181,000 drivers removed from the trucking industry from January 2020 through December 2024.